jotego/jtcps/doc/DMA.md

 ### Palette DMA

 It spreads over many lines.
-Lasts for 780.4us, it can be shorter if not all pages are copied.
+Lasts for 780.4us, it is of a fixed duration, regardless of which palettes are updated.
 It can start outside VB, particularly during system bootup sequence.

 Palette DMA stops for OBJ processing at the regular pace.
 It probably stops also for tile processing but that cannot be seen VB because tile proc. is stopped for most of the VB period.